scicluna/cfcintellisense/README.md

 - ``npm i`` to install dependencies
 - ``npm run package`` to get the vsix file
 - Then right click the three dots on your vscode extension tab and "install from vsix"
+- For the best experience while using this extension, I heavily reccomend setting up and using KamasamaK's CFML extension and KamasamaK's CFLint extension (the CFLint takes a little bit of setup, but is well worth it.)

 ## Usage
 Once installed, the extension will automatically activate when you open a ColdFusion file (.cfm or .cfc).
 You can start typing to see IntelliSense in action, or hover over existing method calls to view their descriptions.